What does Paul say in this verse?

 What is Paul’s point?

 The point of Paul’s teaching here is summarized in this: you are complete in Him.
-The full sufficiency of Christ for all that a believer needs is Paul’s point.
+The full sufficiency of Christ for all that a believer needs is Paul’s very purpose for writing this letter.
 It is in Christ alone, that one finds all the treasures of wisdom and knowledge.
 (Colossians 2:3) No philosophy or set of rules can do for the believer what Christ does.

 How do these verses speak to that subject

 Because the Jewish-Christians in Colossae prided themselves on their circumcision and thought of themselves as God’s special favorites because of their having received this physical sign of God’s covenant.
 (Matthew 3:9; Acts 15:1-5; Galatians 6:12-13; Philippians 3:3-5) No doubt, the gentile-Christians wondered if they were second class Christians because they lacked this sign.
 “Certainly not!” says Paul.
-You are complete in Christ; nothing needs to be added, circumcision included.
-In fact, says Paul, you have a circumcision.
-You gentile-Christians have the only circumcision that matters.
+You are complete in Christ!
+Nothing needs to be added, circumcision included.
+In fact, says Paul, you have a circumcision, the only circumcision that matters.

 Explain this.